tumist/halfshell/README.md

 ##### descend_directories

-For the Filesystem source type, allow halfshell to open files in subdirectiries of `directory`.
+For the Filesystem source type, allow halfshell to open files in subdirectories of `directory`.

 ### Processors